History of rail transport in Morocco: Narrow-gauge railways in former French Morocco

 In 1907, the French Compagnie Marocaine established a line connecting the Port of Casablanca to a quarry in Roches Noires with a Decauville engine, though it was destroyed by tribesmen of the Shawiya.

 The first major French-built narrow-gauge railway line in Morocco was completed in 1908 with minimum-gauge track, which was later converted to narrow-gauge track.
 More lines utilizing gauge track followed.
 Beginning in 1912 and ending in 1935, French Morocco had one of the largest gauge networks in Africa with a total length of more than 1700 kilometres.
-After the treaty of Algeciras where the representatives of Great Powers agreed not to build any standard-gauge railway in Morocco until the standard-gauge Tangier–Fes Railway being completed, the French begun to build military gauge lines in their part of Morocco.
+After the treaty of Algeciras where the representatives of Great Powers agreed not to build any standard-gauge railway in Morocco until the standard-gauge Tangier–Fez Railway being completed, the French begun to build military gauge lines in their part of Morocco.

-The 948 km Marrakech – Casablanca – Kenitra – Fes – Oujda line became known as Chemins de fer strategiques du Maroc and the branch lines diverting from the line as Chemins de fer de penetration du Maroc.
+The 948 km Marrakesh – Casablanca – Kenitra – Fez – Oujda line became known as Chemins de fer strategiques du Maroc and the branch lines diverting from the line as Chemins de fer de penetration du Maroc.
 These lines were mostly built – with exception of Guercif – Outat Oulad el Hadj – Midelt, which was started in 1916 and completed in 1920 – during the period of 1921–1925.